Skip to main content

 Seeing Christ in Creation

 Nine years ago, I led a group of Bellarmine University students on a study abroad trip to Peru.
 One night, we took a bus ride that wound through the Andes Mountains.
-The driver made an unscheduled stop in the middle of nowhere and let us all off.
-We staggered in the inky darkness into a field.
+The driver made an unscheduled stop in the middle of nowhere and let us all off to into a field.
 There was no moon that night.
-The only light came from the stars.
+The inky darkness was broken only by the light of the stars.
 We gazed upon them and were unexpectedly disoriented.
 Instead of the familiar constellations that had accompanied us our whole lives in the northern hemisphere, there was an alien, antipodal sky with a strange configuration of unknown stars.
 Floating on the horizon just above the mountain peaks appeared the constellation known as the Crux, or the Southern Cross, composed of four of the brightest stars in the sky that form a distinct cross-shape.

-It is easy to see the presence of Christ in the Southern Cross.
-Typically God’s presence in Creation is more subtle and shrouded.
+It is easy to see the presence of Christ in the Southern Cross—this example perhaps a little too on the nose.
+Typically, God’s presence in Creation is more subtle and shrouded.
 Yet, King Solomon, the traditional author of the Book of Wisdom, tells us that all Creation points to God and that the wise should search Him out.
 In our first reading, he insists that by studying the works of Creation, we can discern the artisan who made them.

 The LORD is the original source of beauty in the world, who fashioned the luminaries in the sky and gave power to the atomic furnaces that fuel them.
 Though we should appreciate the grandeur of the cosmos, the flowers of the field, and the birds of sky for their inherent beauty, we should not stop with their surface appearance, but discern the intelligence, power, and love of the Creator who fashioned them and sustains them.
 This illustrates the concept of natural revelation, how Christ shows himself not just in Scripture, but through Creation.